 Grafted heirlooms can produce yields 30–50% greater than nongrafted heirlooms.
 Grafting reduces the risk of soilborne diseases, and many growers feel that it leads to an overall vigor that helps the plants resist foliar diseases as well.

-To learn more about grafting tomatoes, visit our Grower's Library, where you can watch a Tomato Grafting Video, read the tech sheet on Grafting Tomatoes for Increased Vigor & Disease Resistance, and review our Grafted Tomato Trial Yield Data.
+To learn more about grafting tomatoes, visit our Grower's Library, where you can watch a Tomato Grafting Video; read our tech sheet, Top-Grafting Tomatoes for Increased Vigor & Disease Resistance; and review our Grafted Tomato Trial Yield Data.
 We also recommend Grafting for Disease Resistance in Heirloom Tomatoes, a guide published by the North Carolina Cooperative Extension Service.

 Heirloom tomatoes do better when grown in high tunnels, where their foliage stays dry.
 Many tomato diseases thrive in moist conditions, including late blight, leaf mold, Botrytis and Alternaria.

 Because most heirloom tomatoes are vigorous growers, they do need to be pruned more often.
-Pruning (which is also known as "suckering") is important because removing suckers provides better air circulation, which helps prevent foliar diseases.
+Pruning (also called "suckering") is important because removing suckers provides better air circulation, which helps prevent foliar diseases.
 Pruning also encourages larger fruit production at the top of the plant.